 It’s an experience to watch a video.
 On the opposite side of things, you’re making and delivering videos for marketing and other purposes.

 Social Media Videos

-Every day, the amount of time spent on social media is increasingly at lightning speed which is pretty insane.
+Every day, the amount of time spent on social media is increasing at lightning speed which is pretty insane.

 On mobile devices, 80% of social media use is currently taking place, with 61% of that coming from smartphones alone.
 This year, smartphone users are spending about three and a half hours a day on the web.
 There are just 40 minutes a day that they spend on their computer.

 Businesses need to keep this in mind when making videos for social media audiences.
 But who so?
 Because smartphones are the most popular means of accessing online information, how should you record your video?
 Horizontally or Vertically?

 Facebook, Instagram, Snapchat, and Twitter have all done away with black frames around vertical videos as of February 2017.
 This change was brought about by the realization that people prefer to view vertical videos on social media than horizontal ones.

 Since social networks didn’t see vertical video as a problem, they made changes to make it even better for their users.